katydecorah/katydecorah.github.io/code/_posts/2013-11-05-scalable-balloons.md

 I added more `.balloon` elements and wrote a Sass loop to give each balloon slight customizations.
 For example, I adjusted the hue of each balloon based on a predetermined color.
 I also used rgba to give a nice transparent look to the balloons whenever they collide.

 {% highlight css %}
-background: rgba(adjust-hue($balloonColorStart,random(360)),0.5);
+background: rgba(adjust-hue(\$balloonColorStart,random(360)),0.5);
 {% endhighlight %}

 Here `$balloonColorStart` is defined at the top of my Sass file, to be easily changed.

 In the Sass loop for the balloons, I created a variable called `$stringHeight` and set it to a random number up to 20em.
-I used `$stringHeight` for the height of the `:after` (which represents the string) and for the bottom value for each balloon element in the loop.
+I used `$stringHeight` for the height of the `:after` (which is the string) and for the bottom value for each balloon element in the loop.
 Just like I had done before with my first balloon, but now dynamic.

 I also created a variable, `$balloonLeft`, to increment itself after every iteration of the loop to be applied as the left value.
 This made sure the balloons remained evenly spaced out.